Kalau Tak Untung: Themes and styles

 The Indonesian literary critic Zuber Usman contrasts Kalau Tak Untung with the earlier novel Sitti Nurbaya (1923) by Marah Rusli.
 He notes that both begin in a similar fashion and have the same general pattern, but, unlike Sitti Nurbaya with its background in Minang nobility, Pengaruh Keadaan portrays simple villagers without noble blood.
 Taking a feminist approach, Haninah suggests the novel is an antithesis to anti-forced marriage works like Sitti Nurbaya and Merari Siregar's Azab dan Sengsara (Pain and Suffering; 1920): she writes that the novel, as opposed to the earlier works, emphasises that marrying for love does not ensure happiness.

 The Dutch scholar of Indonesian literature A. Teeuw notes that Kalau Tak Untung shared many themes with contemporary novels, including the traditional Sumatran background; however, the common theme of intergenerational conflict is not present.
 He suggests that, unlike in novels by male writers, the main character of Masrul is weak and indecisive.
 The writer Juliette Koning also suggests that the novel has an implication of "male weakness, selfishness, and insensitivity".
-She notes, however, that readings of Kalau Tak Untung have generally focused on the "inexorable fate" which humans face, that "the course of human life is determined by fortune".
+She notes, however, that readings of Kalau Tak Untung have generally focused on the "inexorable fate" that humans face, that "the course of human life is determined by fortune".

 The Japanese scholar of Indonesian literature Tsuyoshi Kato notes the presence of a non-traditional material culture in Kalau Tak Untung, exemplified by the protagonists' "enthusiastic" use of letters as a means of communication.
 He notes that the novel's original cover likewise expounded the role of letters in the narrative.
 He suggests that letters are the reason the love of geographically separated protagonists can be told.
-He further notes that the story is representative of a new "social map", in which traditional structures are subjugated to colonial ones of time and bureaucracy.
+He further notes that the story is representative of a new social map that subjugates traditional structures to colonial ones of time and bureaucracy.

-A large portion of the text consists of dialogue and letters between Masrul and Rasmani, which center around topics related to marriage and custom.
-What description is used in the text, according to Koning, is meant to be complementary to internal monologues and thoughts of the characters.
+A large portion of the text consists of dialogue and letters between Masrul and Rasmani that center on topics related to marriage and custom.
+What description appears in the text, according to Koning, is meant to be complementary to internal monologues and the thoughts of the characters.
 She considers the style "graceful [and] flowing" until the end of the novel, when Masrul resorts to using "tortured, fragmented phrases" to apologise to the dead Rasmani.